krvikash35/learning/kafka-getting-started/README.md

-kafka
+Getting started with kafka

+Topics

-Theory
+* Theory
     * what is kafka
     * what are the usecases
     * how does it work
     * concepts
-*

-Practical
+* Practical
+    * Setup on various platform like mac, kubernetes, docker etc single/cluster mode, with/without zookeeper
+    * How to use kafka with various language like go, java etc for producing & consuming.
-* how to setup
+    * How to use kafka connect
-* how to use
+    * How to use kafka stream api

-* event streaming
-* producer and consumer
-* partitioned topic
-* consumer group
-* clients

-kafka apis
+## kafka APIs
 * admin api
 * producer api
 * consumer api
 * kafka stream api
 * kafka connect api

+## Commands

 ```
 brew install kafka